Wildlands Restoration Volunteers

 Wildlands Restoration Volunteers (WRV) is a non-profit volunteer-centered organization, established in 1999, that organizes high-quality ecological restoration projects on public lands in the United States.
 The WRV mission is to foster a community spirit of shared responsibility for the stewardship and restoration of public and protected lands.
 WRV organizes more than 200 volunteer projects per year, completing a wide variety of important habitat restoration and conservation work.
 Some projects are completed in a single day, while others may last a weekend or longer.
 Projects lasting more than one day allow for camping opportunities in mountain settings.
-Attendance averages 60 volunteers, but ranges from 10 to over 100.
-During most projects, the group provides meals to its volunteers.
+Attendance ranges from 10 to over 100, depending on the project type.
+During overnight projects, the group provides meals to its volunteers.

 WRV has offices in Longmont and Fort Collins and works primarily across Colorado and southern Wyoming.